pro100svitlo/FingerprintAuthHelper/README.md

     1. add possibility to set max count of tries

 ### Questions and help
 If you have some problems with using this library or something doesn't work correctly - just write me an email and describe your question or problem.
 I will try to do my best to help you and fix the problem if it exists.
-Here is my email: pro100svitlo@gmail.com
+Here is my email: pro100svitlo@gmail.com.
+Or you also can leave an [issue here](https://github.com/pro100svitlo/FingerprintAuthHelper/issues).

 ### Used in
 If you use this library, please, let me know (pro100svitlo@gmail.com)